 - Seek input from family and loved ones.

 - Talk to your recruiter and find out what other opportunities might be in the pipeline.
-You don’t want to miss out on a plum assignment!
+You don’t want to miss out on a great assignment!

 - Listen to your gut.
 Your instincts can be a valuable barometer on whether or not to stay in a particular assignment.